ibm-cloud-docs/containers/cs_versions_changelog_121.md

 # Kubernetes version 1.21 change log
 {: #changelog_121}

-Kubernetes version 1.21 is unsupported as of 14 September 2022.
-Update your cluster to at least [version 1.22](/docs/containers?topic=containers-cs_versions_121) as soon as possible.
+This version no longer supported.
+Update your cluster to a [supported version](/docs/containers?topic=containers-cs_versions) as soon as possible.
-{: note}
+{: important}

 View information about version changes for major, minor, and patch updates that are available for your {{site.data.keyword.containerlong}} clusters that run version 1.21.
 Changes include updates to Kubernetes and {{site.data.keyword.cloud_notm}} Provider components.
 {: shortdesc}